Classroom Groups Manager in Google Slides: Seating Charts in Google Slides

 This tool leverages Google Apps Script to turn Google Slides into a versatile group creator and random student selector.
 It’s designed with teachers in mind and offers several features that make classroom management more streamlined and engaging.

-1. Create Random Student Groups of Any Size
+1. Create Random Student Groups

 Teachers can generate random pairs, groups of 3, 4, or 5 students, or even custom groups centered around selected students.
 Whether forming small teams for a project or organizing students for discussion, this tool provides the flexibility to create groups that fit your classroom structure.